adajel/emi-benchmark/src/README.md

 - use `numba` to generate a C code for evaluation of the ODE.
 This requires switching the representations in `gotran2py` from "named" to "array"
-- the resulting function is passed to `numblsoda` integrator (the entire integration should then happen in C)
+- the resulting function is passed to `numbalsoda` integrator (the entire integration should then happen in C)
 - the speed-up of this compiled approach seems to be 30-40x relative to the scipy+gotran approach (eg. 50k ODEs can be solved in about 2.5s)